All dashboards are completely customizable to the user. They can be edited at any time. Users can customize their reports by:

 Creating a new dashboard opens a completely blank dashboard.

-The Dashboard Edit Mode header has many functions and tools for use when editing a Dashboard.
+Each of these areas has functions and tools to use when editing a dashboard.

 Left Header